ImJingLan/ALauncherDecryptGameDoc/README.md

-# ALauncherDecryptGameDoc
+# A MineCraft Launcher‘s Decrypt Game Log
-A MineCraft Launcher‘s Decrypt Game Log
+By ImJingLan